UltiRequiem/chuy/README.md

 ### Tricks

-If you do not pass any command, you will get a menu with all the available commands.
-Then you will be asked which of them you want to execute, here you can pass more than one command if you want.
+If you do not pass any command, you will get a menu with all the available commands, then you will be asked which of them you want to execute, here you can pass more than one command if you want.

 ![Screenshot](https://i.imgur.com/IalgJAf.png)